-Grooming of Animals: Exhibitors are encouraged to show their animals in a neat and clean condition.
-Washing, brushing, combing and trimming of excess hair is permitted.
-Hair must be brushed down and smooth without the use of adhesives, aerosol sprays or agents that deter from the animal's natural appearance.
-The tail switch is to be long and full without trimming or docking, and no balling or back combing of the trail switch is allowed. o f While trimming a n d clipping t h e permissible at shows, specifically prohibited are: (a) the use of grooming chutes and/or generators to aid in the clipping of hair on the premises of show locations; (b) the sanding, oiling and polishing of horns; (c) polishing of hooves; (d) use of neck sweats.
+All animals must be exhibited with the hair must be brushed down and smooth without the use of adhesives, aerosol sprays or agents that deter from the animal's natural appearance.
+The tail switch is to be long and full without trimming or docking, and no balling or back combing of the tail switch is allowed.
+Sprays or concentrates specifically formulated and sold as fly and/or insect inhibitor or prohibitor are allowed to be applied to the hair.
+Show sheen administered from a pump spray bottle will be permitted.

+While trimming and clipping grooming of animals is permissible at shows, specifically prohibited practices include are: {a) the training of hair upwards or forwards and/ or being pulled upwards or forwards on any part of the animal's body by brushing, combing or any other means; (b) the use of grooming chutes and/ or generators for the purpose of to aid in the clipping or grooming of hair on the premises of show locations (Note: generators mounted to trailers with living quarters, travel trailers or RV's are acceptable); (bc) the sanding, oiling and polishing of horns; (e d) polishing of hooves; (d e) use of neck sweats.
 Violations of these rules will be grounds for removal from competition by show management and forfeiture of all fees and World Show qualifications.
 Sprays or concentrates specifically formulated and sold as fly and/or insect inhibitor or prohibitor are allowed to be applied to the hair.
 Show sheen administered from a pump spray bottle will be permitted.

 Alteration Of Physical Features: Alteration of an animal's appearance by cosmetic and/or surgical changes are deemed unethical and will be grounds for disqualification from the show and revocation of any World Show Qualification.
-Some examples are, but not limited to, the weighting of horns, banding, surgically altering of navel, dewlap or other skin areas, surgically altering knees or hocks, or injecting any substance under the skin or into any muscle (ie: steroids or growth implants of any kind).
+Some examples are, but not limited to, the weighting of horns, banding, surgically altering of navel, dewlap or other skin areas, surgically altering knees or hocks, or injecting any substance under the skin or into any muscle (ie: steroids or growth implants of any kind), the practice of artificial filling by drenching, pumping or use of any other device is prohibited.

 Method of Showing: Females will be shown in one of two divisions: free or haltered.
 Produce of Dam and Get of Sire classes will be shown at halter.
-NURSING calves (205 days or less) may be shown with its dam at the Texas Longhorn Breeders Association of America46 owner's discretion these calves must be currently nursing on a daily basis.
+NURSING calves (205 days or less) may be shown with its dam at the owner's discretion.
+These calves must be currently nursing on a daily basis.
 Calves that have been weaned at home are not eligible to be shown at side.
 Calves shown with dams must be eligible for registration in the TLBAA Texas Longhorn registry (no crossbreed calves).
 Bulls will be shown at halter WITH A NOSE LEAD.
 Bulls 12 months of age or older must show with a permanent nose ring and nose lead.